Down the Exxon Lane — 5

 Flight PK 326 carrying all the hostages — minus one passenger who, tragically, was shot dead at Kabul airport — finally landed at Peshawar, its original destination, to a jubilant reception by families and friends.

-Zaki’s travel abroad was confined to just watching the tarmac at Kabul and Damascus airports from the plane window, and he returned home without any chocolates or cheese, but his ‘travel abroad’ story trumped all other travel tales his colleagues would tell.
+Zaki’s travel abroad was confined to just watching the tarmac at Kabul and Damascus airports from the plane window, and he returned home without any chocolates or cheese, but a story that trumped all other travel tales his colleagues would tell.

-The company’s weekly newsletter (or was it monthly?) published Zaki’s experience of being a hostage in an aircraft for 13 days.
+The company’s newsletter published Zaki’s experience of being a hostage in an aircraft for 13 days.